Artbinder/carrierwave_backgrounder/README.md

-# Reason of creation this fork
+# Reason of creation of this fork
 This fork was created due to original gem is not supported for long time.

-1. To fix issue with dependencies of mime-types gem.
-2. To fix issue with active_job queue options configuration.
+1. To allow queue configuration on the worker level.

 # CarrierWave Backgrounder